ibmresilient/resilient-community-apps/fn_zia/README.md

   Provide a high-level description of the function itself and its remote software or application.
   The text below is parsed from the "description" and "long_description" attributes in the setup.py file -->
-**Resilient Circuits Components for 'fn_zia'**
+****Zscaler Internet Access Integration for IBM SOAR.****

  ![screenshot: main](./doc/screenshots/main.png)

-Resilient Circuits Components for 'fn_zia'
+Zscaler Internet Access(ZIA) is a secure internet and web gateway delivered as a service from the cloud.
+Zia provides a secure connection between users and the internet, inspecting every byte of traffic inline across multiple security techniques.
 ### Key Features
 <!--
   List the Key Features of the Integration
 -->
-* Key Feature 1
-* Key Feature 2
-* Key Feature 3
+The Zscaler Internet Access Integration provides the following functionality:
+* Functions to get the global blocklist and allowlist.
+* Functions to add URLs, URIs, DNS hostnames and IP addresses to the main blocklist and allowlist.
+* Functions to remove URLs, URIs, DNS hostnames and IP addresses from the main blocklist and allowlist.
+* Functions to get URL catergories and create custom URL categories.
+* Functions to add URLs, URIs, DNS hostnames and IP addresses to custom URL categories.
+* A function to query the ZIA sandbox for a hash value.
+* A function to lookup the category of a URL.
+Note: See following for ZIA URL definitions https://help.zscaler.com/zia/url-format-guidelines.
 ---

 ## Requirements
 <!--
   List any Requirements
 -->
-This app supports the IBM Resilient SOAR Platform and the IBM Cloud Pak for Security.
+This app supports the IBM SOAR Platform and the IBM Cloud Pak for Security.

-### Resilient platform
+### IBM SOAR platform
-The Resilient platform supports two app deployment mechanisms, App Host and integration server.
+The IBM SOAR platform supports two app deployment mechanisms, App Host and integration server.

-If deploying to a Resilient platform with an App Host, the requirements are:
+If deploying to an IBM SOAR platform with an App Host, the requirements are:
-* Resilient platform >= `39.0.6328`.
+* IBM SOAR platform >= `39.0.6328`.
 * The app is in a container-based format (available from the AppExchange as a `zip` file).

-If deploying to a Resilient platform with an integration server, the requirements are:
+If deploying to a IBM SOAR platform with an integration server, the requirements are:
-* Resilient platform >= `39.0.6328`.
+* IBM SOAR platform >= `39.0.6328`.
 * The app is in the older integration format (available from the AppExchange as a `zip` file which contains a `tar.gz` file).
 * Integration server is running `None`.
 * If using an API key account, make sure the account provides the following minimum permissions: